albertogd/Redsys_Opencart/Readme.txt

-Redsys Payment module for OpenCart 1.5.X
+﻿Redsys Payment module for OpenCart 1.5.X
 ============================================

 This is a free extension of Redsys Payment Gateway for Opencart.